samlawski/codecookies/flask-tutorial/v1/01-setup-and-overview.md

 Now, we can actually create a **.env** file in our project folder.
 In it, add the line:

 ```
-FLASK_ENV=development
+FLASK_DEBUG=True
 ```

+>💡 If you're using using a version of Flask older than **2.2** you have to either upgrade to the newest version of Flask for this to work or instead use the environment variable `FLASK_ENV=development`.

-`FLASK_ENV` is a predefined variable that Flask will automatically look for.
-If it's set to `development`, Flask knows we're in a development environment.
-On your server, you could set it to `production`.
+`FLASK_DEBUG` is a [predefined variable](https://flask.palletsprojects.com/en/2.2.x/config/#DEBUG) that Flask will automatically look for.
+If it's set to `True`, Flask knows we're in a development environment.
+This will tell Flask that it's ok to automatically restart the server whenever changes are made to the code. if you don't set this variable, the server has to be restarted by hand every time you make a change.

+In a later exercise, you'll learn to deploy your application to a server.
+You should never set this environment variable to `True` on a server where real users interact with your website!

 Lastly, it's very important that your **.env** file is not part of your git repository.
 So make sure to add it in a new line to your **.gitignore** file.
 Many people store passwords and keys in the .env file later on.
 Those should never show up in your repository.